cdobey/legitify/docs/functional-spec/Functional-Spec.md

 #### Regulatory Compliance

-Given that the system has the potential to handle sensitive information about individuals, it must be designed to handle data safely and securely, in compliance with privacy laws such as GDPR or other industry specific standards.
+Given that the system has the potential to handle sensitive information about holders, it must be designed to handle data safely and securely, in compliance with privacy laws such as GDPR or other industry specific standards.

 #### Technical Limitations